Fred Baker’s Spindle Shell, Hesperaptyxis fredbakeri

 Fred Baker’s Spindle Shell, Hesperaptyxis fredbakeri.
 Size: 4.2 cm (1.7 inches) x 1.7 cm (0.7 inches).
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Fred Baker’s Spindle, Hesperaptyxis fredbakeri (H.N.
-Lowe, 1935), is a bivalve mollusk that is a member of the Fasciolariidae Family of Spindle, Horse Conchs and Tulips.
-The shell is named after Fred Baker, a physician, educator, and amateur malacologist in San Diego.
-He contributed significantly to the collections of the San Diego Natural History Museum and the Scripps Institution of Oceanography.
-The shell is light in structure and consists of seven whorls with numerous spiral ridges running along the whorls, a high spire, an open siphon canal with twelve strong ribs run the shell’s length and a medium sized oval aperture that has a thin outside lip that is unsculpted.
-The exterior of the shell is cream to brown in color, and may have white spiral and/or lengthwise lines; the interior is white to bluish, with some exterior color showing through.
+Description: Fred Baker’s Spindle Shell is light in structure and consists of seven whorls, with numerous spiral ridges running along the whorls.
+There are also twelve strong ribs, which run the shell’s length.
+It has a high spire, an open siphon canal, and a medium- sized, oval, aperture.
+The aperture has a thin outside lip that is unsculpted.
+The exterior of the shell is cream to brown in color, and may have white spiral and/or lengthwise lines.
+The interior is white to bluish, with some exterior color showing through.
 Fred Baker’s Spindle Shells reach a maximum of 4.9 cm (1.9 inches) in length and 2.0 cm (0.8 inches) in height.

-Fred Baker’s Spindles are found attached to rocks at depths between 12 m (40 feet) and 100 m (340 feet).
-They are found in the Sea of Cortez from San Felipe, Baja California south to Santa Rosalia, Baja California Sur.
+Habitat and Distribution: Fred Baker’s Spindle Shells are found attached to rocks at depths between 12 m (40 feet) and 100 m (340 feet).
+They are a subtropical Eastern Pacific species.
+They have a very limited range in Mexican waters.
+They are endemic to the Gulf of California, ranging from San Felipe, Baja California, to Santa Rosalia, Baja California Sur.